Monday to Friday | 10am - 4:00pm |

 However, margins are tight in the car hire world and hire companies are always looking for ways to reduce costs or increase profits.
 By making their customers responsible for recovery they can achieve both.

-According to Which?, its members reported being asked to pay more for breakdown cover when picking up their car.
+According to a report from Which from 2012, its members reported being asked to pay more for breakdown cover when picking up their car.
 They didn't find any consistency from hire car brokers so unless you can find that you are covered under the terms and conditions when booking, it might be as well to assume you're not.